-Calling the six-days-per-week mail delivery business model “no longer sustainable,” the U.S. Postal Service announced Wednesday it will eliminate Saturday delivery of mail by Aug.
+Calling the six-days-per-week mail delivery business model "no longer sustainable," the U.S. Postal Service announced this morning it will eliminate Saturday delivery of mail by Aug.
 1.

-The U.S. Postal Service is also the only federal agency required to pre-fund health benefits for retirees, and those costs are escalating quickly.
+The reasons are continued economic struggles and the increasing use of the Internet for communications and bill paying by consumers, according to the USPS.
+The U.S. Postal Service also is the only federal agency required to pre-fund health benefits for retirees, and those costs are escalating quickly.

-“Our current business model of delivering mail six days a week is no longer sustainable.
-We must change in order to remain an integral part of the American community for decades to come,” the release says.
+"Our current business model of delivering mail six days a week is no longer sustainable.
+We must change in order to remain an integral part of the American community for decades to come."

-Saturday is the lightest mail delivery day and many businesses are closed, the release says.
-But many residents receive print magazines and ads on Saturdays.
-That mail will be may be shifted to another day.
+Saturday is the lightest mail delivery day by volume and many businesses are closed on Saturdays, according to USPS.
+However, many residents receive print magazines and ads on Saturdays in the mail that may be shifted to another day.

 A Rasmussen poll on mail delivery in 2012 showed "Three-out-of-four Americans (75%) would prefer the U.S. Postal Service cut mail delivery to five days a week rather than receive government subsidies to cover ongoing losses."